19 Creative Ways These Companies Solved Employees’ Daily Problems

 Recently, an independent study by MobileSlots discovered a list of what workers want.
 From a games room to Segway scooters, the top 50 cool office perks have been revealed in this study.
 Personal Baristas, daily buffets, a bakery, an ice cream van, chocolate fountains, popcorn machines and a bar that pops up at 5 pm – all made the list.

-All this may sound fancy but the truth is, for building a successful startup, its employees are its biggest asset.
+All this may sound fancy but the truth is, for creating a successful app or a business, its employees are its biggest asset.
 However, to attract the best talent, you need to go that extra mile and make sure their interests or daily life challenges are taken care of so your employees can just focus on work without having to worry about their problems.

 Take some inspiration from these companies which solved the problems of their employees in the most creative manner.
 Even if you don’t have funds, derive inspiration from these and work out your very own creative solution that isn’t expensive.

 Most people working in Facebook’s Menlo Park Headquarters were living within 5 miles (8 kilometers) of the Facebook campus and many of the roads are relatively bike-friendly for those who choose to ride their bike to the campus.
 So, Facebook created an interesting in-office bike storage to avoid employees chaining the bikes outside or in the garage.

 Facebook has been working to promote bicycle use among their staff.
 A highly celebrated event at the Menlo Park campus is Bike to Work Day.